JackeyUi/HW2/README.md

 The result of "240 Hz" would be looked like the "HW2_Sample_240Hz.JPG" The result of "720 Hz" would be looked like the "HW2_Sample_720Hz.JPG" We can compare with the result measured by the picoscope ("HW2_DAC.JPG")

+Note that the "720 Hz" is at cut-off frequency of the designed RC circult, so that the amplitude after the ADC becomes lower (about 70% of the origin).